 Your statement (Please mark with an X in the relevant boxes) X I confirm that I have read and understood the guidelines which accompany this form.
-X I confirm that I have read and understood Creative Scotland's Privacy Notice X I confirm that my local authority will reinstate the Scottish Government YMI commitment in the 2021/22 academic year.
+X I confirm that I have read and understood Creative Scotland's Privacy Notice X I confirm that my local authority will sustain the Scottish Government YMI commitment in the 2022/23 academic year.
 X I confirm all activities funded by the Youth Music Initiative continue to be offered free of charge with no indirect costs.
 X I confirm that all the information in this application, and any documents provided to support it, is true and correct.
+X I confirm that I will inform Creative Scotland if the bank details for my local authority/school change.
 X I confirm that I will inform you immediately if anything changes which could affect this application in any way.
 X I note that any grant awarded will be subject to standard and specific conditions and I confirm that I have the power to accept the grant under any conditions you set and to repay the grant if we do not meet them.
-X I hereby confirm that all Project Staff / Trainees (if applicable) engaged in any of the projects outlined will be members of the Protection of Vulnerable Groups Scheme administered by Disclosure Scotland before the project begins.
+X I confirm that all Project Staff / Trainees (if applicable) engaged in any of the projects outlined will be members of the Protection of Vulnerable Groups Scheme administered by Disclosure Scotland before the project begins.
+X I confirm that freelance practitioners engaged in project delivery will be contracted in a fair and appropriate manner.
 X Please check this box to receive regular email updates from the Youth Music Initiative and Creative Scotland.
 X